 Carotid Artery vs. Vertebral Artery

-You may be confusing the vertebral arteries with the carotid arteries, both of which exist in the neck region.
-There are two carotid arteries, one on each side of the neck, that also provide blood flow to the neck, face, and brain.
-The carotid arteries also begin in the chest area and travel up the neck where they separate (or bifurcate) into two other arteries: the internal carotid artery and the external carotid artery.
-So technically, there are four carotid arteries – two on each side of the neck.
+The carotid arteries begin in the chest area and travel up the neck, where they separate (or bifurcate) into two other arteries: the internal carotid artery and the external carotid artery.

 Both the carotid and vertebral arteries play important roles in a healthy circulatory system and central nervous system.
-According to the Cleveland Clinic, the vertebral arteries provide approximately 20% of blood flow to the brain while the carotid arteries provide approximately 80% of blood flow to the brain.
+According to the Cleveland Clinic, the vertebral arteries provide approximately 20% of blood flow to the brain, while the carotid arteries provide approximately 80% to the brain.

 A vertebral artery dissection (VAD) occurs when one or more layers of the artery tear.
 Meanwhile, a bilateral vertebral artery dissection occurs when one or more layers of both arteries tear.
 There are three layers of the cervical vertebral artery: